If you can't get Term insurance, just use a Universal Life that is guaranteed for the same Term you would like.Tip for Life Insurance for Foreigners

 Where Can I Get Life Insurance?

-Your country of residence will determine the type, rating and price of the life insurance.
-As you can find in our home page we listed the Country Classification.
+Your country of residence will determine the type, rating, and price of life insurance.
+As you can find on our home page, we listed the Country Classification.
 This is a compilation of multiple life insurance companies and how they rate countries:

 Andorra, Australia, Austria, Barbados, Belgium, Bermuda, British Virgin Islands, Canada, Cayman Islands, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Ireland, Israel (excluding West Bank), Gaza & Golan Heights, Italy, Japan, Korean, Liechtenstein, Luxembourg, Macau, Malta, Monaco, Netherlands, New Zealand, Norway, Qatar, San Marino, Singapore, Slovak Republic (Slovakia), Slovenia, Spain, Sweden, Switzerland, Taiwan, United Arab Emirates, United Kingdom.